SaravananPrasadh-SP/adastra/README.md

 </p>

 ### Disclaimer
-This is not part of the core Starburst product and is not covered by Starburst Enterprise support agreements.
+This is not part of the core Starburst product and is not covered by Starburst support agreements.
 It is a community developed set of scripts to make your life easier when working with Starburst APIs.

 ## Introduction